 MS student Celeste Venolia started working on the project in January 2018.
 She is working on the Dynamic Energy Budget model for kelp, as well as how this gets coupled to the hydrodynamic-biogeochemical model.
 When she isn’t coding in Matlab, R, or Python, she is learning lots about field and lab techniques from Dr. Green-Gavrielidis.
 More on Celeste can be found here.

-PI Dr. Austin Humphries is trying to keep everything running smoothly, mostly helping with the development of models and balancing the budget.
+PI Dr. Austin Humphries is trying to keep everything running smoothly.

 None of this work would be possible without the generous help and collaboration of the Rhode Island oyster farmers (and now kelp farmers!).
 We are grateful for their time, patience, and willingness to work together on all aspects of this research project.
 They inspire us to do better work to help the local sustainable seafood industry thrive.

-We are grateful for the NOAA Saltonstall-Kennedy program and USDA Hatch program for funding this work.
+We are grateful for the NOAA Saltonstall-Kennedy (award #17GAR008) program for funding this work.
 The project period is 2 years, from Sept 2017 to 2019.
 Stay tuned for more information!